Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 ## Windows Server

 #### Q1.
-You need to create a file share for your company that must be accessible from all branch offices and its share path must have the name Work Share.
+You need to create a file share for your company that must be accessible from all branch offices, and its share path must have the name Work Share.
 Which server role do you install?

 ![Windows Server Q01](images/windows-server_Q01.jpg)